TensorFleet/docs/docs/tutorials/07_goto_waypoint.md

 sidebar_label: "07: Go to Waypoint"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Tutorial 07: Go to Waypoint

 ## Overview

-This tutorial demonstrates closed-loop position control - navigating to a specific waypoint using position feedback.
-Unlike open-loop velocity control, this approach continuously adjusts velocity based on the drone's current position, enabling precise navigation.
+This tutorial demonstrates going to a desired position using
+- Closed-loop `velocity_local` setpoint with positional feedback.
+- `position_local` isntead of `velocity_local` to order the drone to go to a specific position.
+The flight controller will handle the accelerations.
+This is useful if you want to go towards a position that's far away so you keep going towards it, or if you want to hold at that position.

 ## Learning Objectives

-- Implement closed-loop position control
 - Calculate velocity vectors toward a target position
 - Use proportional control for smooth approach
 - Detect waypoint arrival within a radius
-- Understand the advantages of feedback control

 ## Key Concepts

-- **Closed-Loop Control**: Using sensor feedback to adjust commands
+- **Closed-Loop Control**: Using sensor feedback to adjust outputs.
 - **Proportional Control**: Velocity proportional to distance from target
 - **Waypoint Navigation**: Moving to specific coordinates
-- **Arrival Detection**: Determining when target is reached
+- **Arrival Detection**: Determining when target is reached using a basic radius check

 ## Prerequisites